 Types of Testing For 3-Phase Motors

-If a three-phase motor is exhibiting problems, such as failure to start, overheating and inconsistent supply, there are several diagnostic tools and methods at your disposal.
+If a three-phase motor is exhibiting problems, such as failure to start, overheating and inconsistent supply, there are several diagnostic tools and methods at your disposal for a motor test.
 These tools and methods are discussed below.
-Before testing, however, be sure to take appropriate safety precautions.
+Before motor testing, however, be sure to take appropriate safety precautions.
 These include:

 - Wearing protective safety gear: This safety gear may include grounding straps, gloves, and any other relevant protective gear for the environment.

 - Having all tools readily available: Some common diagnostic tools include ubiquitous multimeters, clamp-on ammeters, temperature sensors and oscilloscopes.
 Having these tools available will help you avoid leaving the motor unattended.

 - Disconnecting the motor from power: When you are ready, move the transformer’s motor disconnect switch to take it off of power.
 Be careful to make sure that the power is actually turned off — on some motors, the disconnect switch is the same as the on/off switch, so switching the disconnect switch to the on position will power the motor.
 Also, be sure to disconnect all equipment and wiring that is not going to be included in the testing process.

 - Discharge before and after testing: Before beginning testing and after each electrical test, be sure to discharge the motor, as it has an inherent amount of capacitance.
 This can be accomplished by shunting conductors to ground and each other before reconnecting.

 - Check the nameplate: The nameplate or motor specifications provide valuable information about the motor, such as the intended amperage of the motor.
 This information can be used to assess the health of the motor compared to its intended design.